HIRO-group/HIRO-group.github.io/_posts/research/2020-04-05-robotic-skin.md

 * Control point movement

 As demonstrated in the paper “A Depth Space Approach to Human-Robot Collision Avoidance” by Flacco et al. a robot arm can avoid collision by exerting a repulsive vector to its end effector or control points along the robot arm.
 Both schemes can be used to increase safety when robots and humans work in close proximity.

+For this milestone, we designate control points along the robot body as seen in the simulation below:

+{% include image.html url="research/roboskin/control_points.png" max-width="75%" description=""%}

+The control points are then used as a reference to calculate a partial Jacobian that is used to alter joint velocities to avoid collision.
+Future work on this project will entail creating a robust control mechanism that quickly avoids obstacles and accounts for the robot detecting itself in certain configurations.